Department of Labor Logo United States Department of Labor

 Through 2019, the decline in transit ridership came from non-work related travel, such as shopping, errands, and social and recreational activities.[10]
 These are activities where other options could substitute for transit use.
 Private driving is the most common mode of travel nationwide.
 Other substitutes can include ride-hailing services, on-line shopping, and social media.
 Notably, the steady decline in transit ridership nationally since 2014 coincides with the increasing popularity of these information technology-enabled trends.

-In the 2021 release of the ACS (2017-21 data), the share of workers commuting via public transportation fell to 2.5 percent.
+In the 2021 release of the ACS (2017-21 data), the share of workers commuting via public transportation fell to 4.2 percent.
 This drop in public transit commuting can be blamed on the pandemic, as more workers used private transportation or instead worked from home.
 Naturally, this change in commuting patterns caused the steep decline in ridership that we see in the output series of urban transit systems.
-In the 2022 release of the ACS (2018-22 data) release, 3.8 percent of workers reported commuting via public transportation.
-This could indicate that commuting options are gradually returning to their pre-pandemic patterns.
+The pandemic's effects are still evident in the 2023 ACS release (2019-23 data).
+This release shows that the percent of workers commuting via public transportation fell further, to 3.5 percent.

 Chart 3 decomposes the measure of hours worked for urban transit systems.
 From 2007 to 2013, a modest fall in employees’ average weekly hours (-0.6 percent per year) counteracted a similarly modest rise (0.6 percent per year) in industry employment.
 (Average weekly hours worked are equivalent to annual hours divided by 52.)
 As a result, total hours worked for the industry were about the same in 2013 as in 2007, increasing by 0.1 percent per year.